 The Gros Ventre and the Arapaho were once part of the same large tribe who lived in the western Great Lakes region 3000 years ago, where they lived an agricultural lifestyle, cultivating maize.

-They were an Algonquian-speaking people who lived along the Red River valley in northern present-day Minnesota and in Manitoba, Canada.
-They called themselves A’aninin, the White Clay People and were closely associated with the ancestors of the Cheyenne.
+They were an Algonquian-speaking people who lived along the Red River valley in northern present-day Minnesota and Manitoba, Canada.
+They called themselves A’aninin, the White Clay People, and were closely associated with the ancestors of the Cheyenne.

-In the early 18th century, the large tribe split into two, forming the Gros Ventre and the Arapaho.
+In the early 18th century, the large tribe split, forming the Gros Ventre and the Arapaho.
 These, with the Cheyenne, migrated into Montana under pressure from the Ojibwe.
-After they migrated, the Arapaho moved southwards to the Wyoming and Colorado area., while the Cheyenne who migrated south into South Dakota and Colorado.
+After they migrated, the Arapaho moved southwards to the Wyoming and Colorado area, while the Cheyenne migrated south into South Dakota and Colorado.

 They spoke the now nearly extinct Gros Ventre language (Atsina).
 The tribe acquired horses in the mid-18th century and then began to migrate farther south to the Great Plains of Wyoming and Colorado to hunt buffalo.

 Aboriginally, the Gros Ventre were divided into 12 bands, each of which was led by a chief who usually made decisions in consultation with other male members of the band.
 Chiefs were awarded their status because of their prowess in war.
 In winter, the bands usually camped separately but came together in the spring and fall for large buffalo hunts and various ceremonies.
 They subsided primarily on buffalo but also hunted deer, elk, and antelope, and the women collected berries, fruits, and roots.

 All young girls were given in marriage before puberty to older men, but the marriage was usually delayed until the girls were about 20 years old.
-Polygyny was common, as was divorce, which was usually initiated by the husband.
+Polygamy was common, as was divorce, which the husband usually initiated.
 Most women married three or four times during their lifetime.
-Children belonged to the band of his or her father.
+Children belonged to the band of their father.